Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Credit Report?

-A credit report is one big profile that contains information on your credit-related accounts (that lenders have reported to the credit bureaus) and your personal information over a predetermined number of years.
-If you open an account for a new credit product or make a payment to an existing one, it typically gets recorded in your report.
-However, it’s important to note that not all credit accounts and transactions get recorded as some lenders and creditors do not report the data to one or both Canadian credit bureaus.
+When you open a credit account or make a payment to an existing one, it typically gets recorded in your report.
+However, it’s important to note that not all credit accounts and transactions are recorded, as some lenders and creditors may not report the data to one or both Canadian credit bureaus.

 How Long Does Information Stay On Your Credit Report?

-A record of most transactions (payments, withdrawals, etc.), including cancelled accounts, inquiries, and other instances remains on file for a certain number of years.
-The exact number depends on the type of information reported.
-Generally, more serious instances, such as delinquencies (bankruptcies, consumer proposals, accounts put in collections, etc.) may remain on your credit report for longer.
+The exact amount of time that information remains on your credit report depends on the type of information reported.
+Generally, more serious instances, such as delinquencies (bankruptcies, consumer proposals, accounts put in collections, etc.) may remain on your credit report for longer than minor infractions.

 How To Improve Credit Score FAQs

-How to improve my credit score in 30 days?
+How can I improve my credit score in 30 days?

-The time it takes to improve a credit score will vary by person.
+Again, it takes time to improve your credit score.
 However, one of the best ways to improve your credit score is by building a positive payment history, as it usually accounts for around 35% of your credit scores.

 Can I erase my bad credit history?

-If there are any remarks that are errors, you can have them removed by disputing them with the appropriate credit bureau.
+If there are any remarks on your credit report that are inaccurate, you can have them removed by disputing them with the appropriate credit bureau.
 However, true and accurate information cannot be removed from your credit report, though, it will automatically be removed after a certain period of time.
 The length of time it stays on your credit report depends on the negative remark.

 Will paying off a loan help my credit score?